As an Amazon Associate I earn from qualifying purchases.

-I took a cooking class in July on making nut cheeses and milks and learned a lot that I hope to share with you here shortly.
+I took a cooking class in July on making nut cheeses and milk and learned a lot that I hope to share with you here shortly.

-The teacher in this class is apparently a prolific gardener, and had brought along huge zucchinis from her garden for us to take home.
+The teacher in this class is apparently a prolific gardener and had brought along a huge zucchini from her garden for us to take home.
 I grabbed one that was about the length of my forearm and happily went home with my mind buzzing over all the possibilities.

 Ironic that a dairy-filled recipe would be born from a dairy-free cooking class, but there you have it.
 Deliciousness in a pie shell!

-- 1 extra large zucchini, sliced (enough to fill a standard pie shell)
+- 1 extra large zucchini (enough to fill a standard pie crust)

-- 1 cup graded parmesan cheese, plus a little extra for topping
+- 1 cup grated parmesan cheese (plus a little extra for garnish)

 - 2 large eggs

 - 2 tbsp. milk

 - 1 tsp. dried thyme